-Oil shale is a domestic energy source with the potential to provide Americans with secure, reliable and affordable energy sources.
+Oil shale is a fine-grained sedimentary rock containing organic matter from which petroleum products may be distilled with the potential to provide Americans with secure, reliable and affordable energy.
 Section 21 of the Mineral Leasing Act of 1920 (30 U.S.C.
-241), authorizes the leasing of federal lands for the development of oil shale.
+241), authorizes the BLM to lease federal lands for oil shale development.

 Oil Shale and Tar Sands Programmatic Environmental Impact Statement